GVancauwenberghe/opensdi-book/content/docs/_index.md

 ---
-title: Docs
+title: Knowledge Base
 type: book  # Do not modify.
 ---

-Welcome to the _book_ template!
+This is the Open SDI Knowledge Base